Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Set up an AWS Lambda function that will initiate a run instance event and check for the required tags.
 Configure the function to prevent the launch of EC2 instances if the tags are missing.
 - [ ] Set up an AWS Config rule to monitor for EC2 instances that lack the required tags.
-- [x] Set up a service control policy (SCP) that prevents the launch of EC2 instances that lack the required tags.
+- [x] Set up a Service Control Policy (SCP) that prevents the launch of EC2 instances that lack the required tags.
 Attach the SCP to the organization root.
 - [ ] Set up an Amazon CloudWatch alarm to stop any EC2 instances that lack the required tags.

 ### A company has scientists who upload large data objects to an Amazon S3 bucket.
 The scientists upload the objects as multipart uploads.
 The multipart uploads often fail because of poor end-client connectivity.
 The company wants to optimize storage costs that are associated with the data.
 A SysOps administrator must implement a solution that presents metrics for incomplete uploads.
 The solution also must automatically delete any incomplete uploads after 7 days.
 Which solution will meet these requirements?